NOTES: "Barnabas and Saul returned from Jerusalem when they

 TRANSLATIONS: KJV NKJV ASV RSV NRSV ESV NASV NIV NEB REB TEV CSB

-CERTAINTY: B, C, A, A (against notes, in order)
+CERTAINTY: There is some degree of doubt about the text being original., C, A, A (against notes, in order)

 EVIDENCE: p45